litespeedtech/lscache_wp/readme.txt

 The vast majority of plugins and themes are compatible with LiteSpeed Cache.
 The most up-to-date compatibility information can be found [in our documentation](https://docs.litespeedtech.com/lscache/lscwp/thirdparty/)

 == Changelog ==

+= 5.0.0.1 - Jul 26 2022 =
+* 🔥🐞**Cloud** Fixed an issue with the cloud request timestamp update which causes a usage sync failure.
+(Great thanks to Kevin)

 = 5.0 - Jul 25 2022 =
 * 🌱**VPI** Added Viewport Images feature to LiteSpeed Options metabox on Post Edit page.